-The level of certainty of a diagnosis made on an MRI scan will be affected by the quality of the scan obtained as well as the experience of the reporting radiologist; movement artefact, in particular, can affect neonatal MRI scans.
-Abnormalities detected are often subtle, making it more difficult to be certain that they are present.
+The level of certainty of a diagnosis made on an MRI scan will be affected by the quality of the scan obtained as well as the experience of the reporting radiologist; movement artefact, in particular, can affect neonatal MRI scans, although this is minimised if careful, appropriate sedation or post-acquisition motion correction is used.
+Abnormalities detected are often subtle, making it more challenging to be sure they are present.
 The level of certainty of any finding on a scan needs to be conveyed adequately by the radiologist to the clinician because it may contribute to the decision-making process regarding further management.